AVSystem/developer-zone/docs/academy/exercise2b.md

 ## Connect to the LwM2M Server

 For LwM2M Servers like [{{ coiote_short_name }}](https://www.avsystem.com/coiote-iot-device-management-platform/), server-side configuration needs to be updated to enable LwM2M Clients to connect using PSK.
-The simplest solution is to edit the connection parameters on the Coiote IoT Device Management configuration page.
+The simplest solution is to edit the connection parameters on the {{ coiote_long_name }} configuration page.
 Follow the next steps to change the parameters and set them to Pre-Shared Key mode.

 ### Change connection parameters